Magic Realism

 What is Magic Realism

 To define Magic Realism as it applies to art is both a challenging and an elusive task.
 Anyone who embarks on an exploration of this topic will soon experience feelings of disorientation, confusion or even delirium.
-A veritable jungle of references exist for Magic Realism, but most of the roadmaps charted in its formative period are now outdated.
-Many trails remain unexplored or have long ago been overgrown.
+A veritable jungle of references exist for Magic Realism, but most of the roadmaps charted in its formative period are outdated.
+Many trails remain unexplored, while others have long ago been overgrown.

-If Magic Realism exists between the two poles of realism and pure fantasy, then we might locate it somewhere near the equator.
+If Magic Realism exists between the two poles of realism (north) and pure fantasy (south).
+We might begin searching for it it somewhere near the Equator.
 To find our way, we will need to invent a metaphysical compass.
-The ingredients required must include sensibility, some knowledge of the traditions of art history, and acute powers of observation.
+The ingredients required for this compass must include artistic sensibility, acute powers of observation. and knowledge of the traditions of art history.
+In art, we will discover most works in the Northern Hemisphere, typified by cool, detached compositions, pregnant with metaphors and hidden meanings.
+In literature most works will be found south of the Equator, rich in the mythical and the fantastic.